mikaturunen/docker-swarm-test-env-setup/README.md

 # 9lq0quun52e3x4bpcve0kwjfe *  manager        Ready   Active        Leader

 # Let's do a bit of cleaning for the sake of this README.md.
-# We just remove the redis service and recreate so we can play around with it even further
+# We just remove the redis service and recreate it so we can play around with it even further
 $ docker service rm redis
 $ docker service create --replicas 3 --name redis --update-delay 10s redis:3.0.6